Evan Longoria Player Props: Diamondbacks vs. Rockies

 Rockies Pitching Rankings

-- The 8.1 strikeouts per nine innings compiled by the Rockies pitching staff ranks 25th in the league.
+- The Rockies pitching staff is 26th in MLB with a collective 7.9 strikeouts per nine innings.

-- The Rockies have the 26th-ranked team ERA across all league pitching staffs (5.04).
+- The Rockies have the 27th-ranked team ERA across all MLB pitching staffs (5.16).

-- The Rockies rank 24th in baseball in home runs given up (35 total, 1.3 per game).
+- Rockies pitchers combine to surrender 36 total home runs at a clip of 1.3 per game (to rank 24th in baseball).

-- Freeland makes the start for the Rockies, his sixth of the season.
-He is 2-2 with a 4.28 ERA and 18 strikeouts in 27 1/3 innings pitched.
+- Davis (0-0) gets the starting nod for the Rockies, his third of the season.

-- The left-hander last appeared on Saturday against the Philadelphia Phillies, when he threw six innings, allowing four earned runs while giving up five hits.
+- In his last appearance on Friday, April 21, the righty threw 4 2/3 innings against the Philadelphia Phillies, allowing one earned run while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.